juju/docs/src/en/temp-release-notes.md

   juju bootstrap mycontroller aws --default-model mymodel

-#### Creating New Models
+#### Adding New Models

-Controller admin users can create new models without needing to specify any additional configuration:
+Controller admin users can add new models without needing to specify any additional configuration:

-  juju create-model mynewmodel
+  juju add-model mynewmodel

-n such cases, the new model will inherit the credentials and authorized ssh keys of the admin model.
+In such cases, the new model will inherit the credentials and authorized ssh keys of the admin model.

 Where a cloud requires credentials, non-admin users, and admin users if